Etymology of Taxon Names

 from the German Faser, meaning "fiber", a reference to the family name Inoviridae, which is derived from the Ancient Greek ἰνός (inos), meaning "a fiber", referring to the virion morphology of viruses in the class; the suffix -viricetes for class taxa

-from tubular, referring to the virion morphology of some viruses in this taxon; and the suffix -virales for order taxa
+from tubular, referring to the virion morphology of some viruses in this taxon; the suffix -virales for order taxa

 from the Ancient Greek ἰνός (inos), meaning a "fiber", referring to the virion morhology of viruses in the family; the suffix -viridae for family taxa